The Australian government funds TENS pain relief in residential aged care

 - Place the electrodes at the site of pain (see other pages of website for photo illustrations)

 - Turn the unit ON and select the mode

 - Increase the intensity to above sensory threshold - this will differ by person and place on the body, because of skin resistance and subcutaneous fat or scar tissue

 - Ask the resident for feedback above sensory threshold - there is usually a "sweet spot" which is the most comfortable and comforting intensity

-- Leave the unit working for a minimum of one hour - longer if needed; some people really benefit from 3 or 4 hours of therapy
+- Leave the unit working for a minimum of one hour - longer if needed; some people really benefit from longer treatment times

 - Apply the therapy daily if needed